Mixed Integer Neural Inverse Design: Evaluation

 \subsection{Robustness Analysis}

-For analyzing the robustness of different designs (Section~\ref{sec:robustnesstheory}), we use the recent metasurface setup \cite{NEURIPS2020_007ff380,nadell2019deep}.
+For analyzing the robustness of different designs (Section~\ref{sec:robustnesstheory}), we use the recently proposed all-dielectric metasurface (ADM) setup \cite{NEURIPS2020_007ff380,nadell2019deep}. {ADMs are surfaces with nano-structures which possess unique properties like high temperature resistance, zero ohmic loss, and low thermal conductivity.} {The properties of AMDs can be modulated by adjusting the structures and arrangement of these nano-structures.} In this experiment, the spectral absorption of a particular AMD metasurface can be controlled via changing the heights and radii of nano-cylinders on its surface (Figure~\ref{fig:AMD}).
+As there exist 4 nano-cylinders, the designs space can be expressed by 8 parameters.
+The resulting absorption spectrum is sampled at 300 points.

 We train a convolutional PL-NSM that maps {8D} designs to {300D} spectra.
-The input design, made of four nano-cylinders, is expressed via the height and radius of each cylinder.
 The network is made of 4 fully connected layers each with 500 neurons with ReLU activation functions and batch normalization, followed by 3 deconvolution and 1 convolutional layer.
-Targeting two different spectra, we find a number of corresponding designs via NA which have the best objectives.
+In our experiment, targeting two different spectra, we find a number of corresponding designs via NA which have the best objectives.
 In Figure~\ref{fig:robustness_analysis}, we show the (sorted) objectives and corresponding robustness for each solution.
 While, in Figure~\ref{fig:roustness1}, all objectives are comparable, there is one design (solution 19) that has a significantly higher robustness (indicated by a very small circle).
 This solution is the design of choice for this target spectrum.
 Moreover, in Figure~\ref{fig:roustness4}, sample 1 and 2 give very good accuracy and robustness at the same time and are clearly the most preferred designs.
 In this experiment, we spend on average 64 seconds on robustness calculation of each design and $3.64$ hours on a one-time bound precomputation.
 We also set $\epsilon$ (Equation~\ref{eq:robustness}) to $10^{-3}$.
-While we use a simple perturbation model, more sophisticated perturbations, such as erosion and dilation of designs \cite{sigmund2009manufacturing} are possible and left for future work.
+While here we use a simple perturbation model for evaluating the robustness, more sophisticated perturbations, such as erosion and dilation of designs \cite{sigmund2009manufacturing} are possible and left for future work.